top of page

 Callus

-A callus is a thickened area of dry, dead skin that often develops around the heel, the ball of the foot, or the toes.
-Callus has a rubbery feel and often appears with a pale yellow colour.
-If the skin is dry, the callus can feel very hard, have a white appearance, and may even develop cracks through it.
+A callus is a thickened area of hard skin that often develops around the heel, the ball of the foot, or the toes.
+Callus has a rubbery feel and often appears with a yellow colour.
+If the skin is dry, the callus can feel very hard, have a white appearance, and may even develop cracks.

-Callus can vary greatly in size and may span your entire heel, or just a coin-size patch on the side of your toe.
-As callus is formed from dead skin cells, areas of callus contain no nerve endings, meaning they have no feeling.
+Callus can vary greatly in size and may span your entire heel, or just a small area on the side of your toe.
+Callus are formed from a build up of dead skin cells.
+Areas of callus contain no nerve endings, meaning they have no feeling.
 Any sensations you experience when touching a callus is from the healthy underlying skin, though this sensation is dulled by the overlying callus.

 What are the symptoms?